 Running or jumping will accelerate signs of aging on your face and jawline

-If you're an avid exerciser, don't listen to this foolish nonsense.
+This is nonsense.
 Not only is exercise incredibly beneficial for your body and overall health, but it is also great for your skin.
-"When we begin to exert ourselves physically, the blood vessels in our skin contract or shrink and slow the blood flow to our skin," explains dermatologist Whitney Bowe, MD, author of The Beauty of Dirty Skin: The Surprising Science of Looking and Feeling Radiant from the Inside Out.
-"But as we continue to exercise and our body temperature rises, our blood vessels dilate or become wider, which increases the flow of blood to the skin."
+“When we begin to exert ourselves physically, the blood vessels in our skin contract or shrink and slow the blood flow to our skin,” explains dermatologist Whitney Bowe, MD, author of The Beauty of Dirty Skin: The Surprising Science of Looking and Feeling Radiant from the Inside Out.
+“But as we continue to exercise and our body temperature rises, our blood vessels dilate or become wider, which increases the flow of blood to the skin.”
 Over the long term, this causes positive changes to the vasculature that supports the skin and keeps the skin young and healthy.
-Check out these 30 anti-aging secrets that could add years to your life.
+(Check out these 30 anti-aging secrets that could add years to your life. )

 Anyone can inject Botox, not just doctors

-In order to get certified in Botox injections, you have to be a physician, nurse, or other medical professional, which means that you shouldn't have the woman who does your facials injecting anything in your face, especially Botox.
-"Trusting someone to inject a neurotoxin into your face and muscles is a big deal—it involves risks and side effects," says Dr. Bowe.
-That's why she recommends that you seek the assistance of a board-certified dermatologist who is trained in this type of work and has a wealth of experience.
-If you're curious about Botox, make sure you know these 11 facts.
+In order to get certified in Botox injections, you have to be a physician, nurse, or other medical professional, which means that you shouldn’t have the woman who does your facials injecting anything in your face, especially Botox.
+“Trusting someone to inject a neurotoxin into your face and muscles is a big deal—it involves risks and side effects,” says Dr. Bowe.
+That’s why she recommends that you see a board-certified dermatologist who is trained in this type of work and has lots of experience.

 The stronger the retinol, the better